 Merchant accounts aren’t a free pass to accept credit card payments for whatever you’re selling on a particular day.
 When you apply for your merchant account, you provide a basic description of the goods or services that you’re selling.
 Using the account to accept payment for anything outside of this description violates your agreement and may cause a hold or termination of your account.

 Additionally, some merchant agreements prohibit the sale of certain items or services.
 Some of the most commonly prohibited are pharmaceuticals, firearms, digital goods, travel services, telemarketing and more.
 Aggregators – like Square, Stripe, and PayPal – in particular keep public lists of prohibited business types.
 Some business owners sign up anyway, assuming that they’re too small for a big company to catch.
-However, even aggregators with a faster sign up process often catch on, and when they do, they’ll freeze or close your account.
+However, even aggregators with a faster sign up process often catch on.
+When they do, they’ll freeze or close your account.